-How to Fill Out a Money Order
+How to Fill out a Money Order

-If you need to pay a bill or an individual but don't want to carry cash or use a bank check or credit card, a money order is your best bet.
-Filling out a money order is similar to writing a check.
-You'll need to know the payee's name, the payment amount, the payee's address, and any other relevant details such as an account number.
+But whether you buy a money order from a post office or a financial institution, the process is similar to writing a check.
+You'll generally need to know the payee's name, the payment amount, the payee's address, and any other relevant details, such as an account number.

-Filling Out a Money Order
+Filling out a Money Order

 - Signature: Some money orders require a signature.
-Look for a section marked "Signature," "Purchaser," or "Drawer" on the front of the document.
+Look for a field marked "Signature," "Purchaser," or "Drawer" on the front of the document.
 Do not sign the back of the document because this is where the recipient signs to endorse the money order.